dhiviyadhanasekar/GithubIssuesViewer/README.md

 ## Running selenium tests (default config is dev server)
 1. Once development environment is set up, run 'npm run start' on the terminal from the same folder as the README.
-Note: This starts the dev server host, that the tests use to lauch the site and run.
+...Note: This starts the dev server host, that the tests use to lauch the site and run.
 The test host can be configured to another url by changing the TestConstants file.
 2. Next run 'mocha test/integration_tests/'.
-Note: by default the tests are run using firefox.
+...Note: by default the tests are run using firefox.
 Make sure firefox is installed.
-You can change the browser to user in TestConstants file.
+You can change the browser to user a defined one in TestConstants file.